 Yewstock School is a day community school for children with profound and multiple (PMLD) , Severe (SLD), Moderate (MLD) or complex learning difficulties.

-Some children have additional sensory or physical impairments, speech and language disorders or medical needs, others are statemented as being within the autistic spectrum.
+Some children have additional sensory or physical impairments, communication or medical needs and others are within the autistic spectrum.
 All of our young people have an Education and Health Care Plan (EHCP) which is reviewed regularly.

-For more able students following our secondary timetable, the expected leaving age will be 16 when they will move onto a further education institution such as a college.
-Students who are placed in our PMLD/SLD classes are more likely to remain until they are 19 in our Post 16 provision.
-Places in our post 16 classes are agreed with the school and Dorset SEN team during the Yr11 EHC transition review.
-Parents will be required to apply for a place for their young person in post 16.
+For students following a more formal learning route, the expected leaving age will be 16 when they will move on to a further education institution such as a college.
+Students who are on the semi-formal learning route are more likely to remain until they are 19 in our Post-16 provision.
+Places in our Post-16 classes are agreed with the school and Dorset SEN team during the Yr11 EHC transition review.
+Parents will be required to apply for a place for their young person in Post-16.

 In September 2015 we opened Yewstock College, the provision for our 14-19 pupils, which is on the other side of Honeymead Lane.
-The school now operates across the two sites, with additional specialist resources to benefit our pupils.
-We have also begun working at Stour Connect Day Centre, an exciting project for our post 16 learners.
+The school operates across the two sites, with additional specialist resources to benefit our pupils.
+Some of our Post-16 students are based in our community classroom at Stour Connect Day Centre.

 - A multi-purpose hall